jwstc99/physics398-data-submission/README.md

 ## Road Map

 The plan is in the future to make this look pretty.
-Also the graphs need to actually be displayed.
 Also need to add in apache.

 ## License